 CAR ACCIDENT WITH TRUCK INJURY LAWYER MN

-This case arose out of a Minnesota collision between two semi-tractor-trailers that was handled by a top car/truck accident attorney in our office.
+Here is a case that arose out of a Minnesota collision between two semi-tractor-trailers, handled by a top car/truck accident attorney in our office.
 Just prior to the collision, our client was operating his semi-tractor-trailer.
 He was traveling in the right lane of eastbound Highway I90 near Luverne, MN.
-Another driver was operating a semi-tractor-trailer, also driving eastbound on Highway I90 and was an unknown distance behind our client.
+The other driver was operating a semi-tractor-trailer, also driving eastbound on Highway I90 and was an unknown distance behind our client.

 Prior to the crash between the two trucks, a car that was traveling westbound on I90 lost control of its vehicle, crossed the center median and entered the eastbound I90 lanes.
 The car was heading at an angle towards the rear of our client’s semi-tractor-trailer and our client hoped that the SUV would just miss hitting his trailer.
 Unfortunately, the SUV struck the rear portion of our client’s trailer.
 The force of the impact pushed his semi-tractor onto its side on the edge of the roadway.